-where, conditionally on $\mathbf{Z}_1,\ldots,\mathbf{Z}_n$, $(W_{1,n} ,\ldots,W_{n,n})$ is multinomially distributed with probabilities $(n^{-1},\ldots,n^{-1})$ and number of trials $n$.
-(In turn, the weighted bootstrap interpretation of the nonparametric bootstrap analog of $(\widehat{\Gamma} _n,\widehat{\Phi}_n)$ in this example is interesting partly because it can be used to embed the nonparametric bootstrap in a class of bootstraps also containing the Bayesian bootstrap and the wild bootstrap.) \end{example}

-Looking beyond Example \ref{[Example] Monotone Regression Estimation}, finding a computationally trivial $\widehat{u}_n^*$ satisfying the bootstrap part of \textbf{(B5)} is usually straightforward.
+where, conditionally on $\mathbf{Z}_1,\dots,\mathbf{Z}_n$, $(W_{1,n},\dots,W_{n,n})$ is multinomial distributed with probabilities $(n^{-1},\dots,n^{-1})$ and number of trials $n$.
+(In turn, the weighted bootstrap interpretation of the nonparametric bootstrap analog of $(\widehat{\Gamma}_n,\widehat{\Phi}_n)$ in this example is interesting partly because it can be used to embed the nonparametric bootstrap in a class of bootstraps also containing the Bayesian bootstrap and the wild bootstrap.) \end{example} Looking beyond Example \ref{[Example] Monotone Density Estimation}, finding a computationally trivial $\widehat{u}_n^*$ satisfying the bootstrap part of \ref{Assumption B: uhat} and \ref{Assumption B: Phi uhat} is usually straightforward.
 On the other hand, although a weighted bootstrap interpretation of the nonparametric bootstrap version of the estimators $\widehat{\Gamma}_n$ and $\widehat{\Phi}_n$ is available whenever they are linear (e.g., in Example \ref{[Example] Monotone Regression Estimation}), there is no shortage of examples for which linearity does not hold.
 Nevertheless, the weighted bootstrap representation of the nonparametric bootstrap in Example \ref{[Example] Monotone Density Estimation} turns out be useful for our purposes, as it is suggestive of computationally attractive alternatives to the nonparametric bootstrap in more complicated examples.